The story behind the gardens

 Following William Homeyard’s death in 1927 Maria continued to create not only the large private garden but also built 54 distinctive houses which completely transformed the hillside above the village.
 With the guidance of garden designer William Sears, Maria created an informal terraced arboretum with a level walk along the top providing many views over the Teign estuary and across Lyme Bay.
 Mrs Homeyard died in 1944 and there being no heirs, Teignmouth Town Council bought the gardens in 1950 for a nominal sum.
 In 1989 the Friends of Homeyards formed with the aim of restoring the gardens and in 2015 they helped obtain a Heritage Lottery Fund grant which has enabled significant restoration work to be carried out.
 Currently under the stewardship of Teignbridge District Council, admission to the Gardens is free and they are open all year round.

 A book about the history, Aturfuqil’s Shaldon is available from local shops and Teignmouth Museum.
-A ‘blog’ maintained by the Friends of the Gardens lists items of news and developments in the Gardens: http://shaldonbotanicals.wordpress.com/
+The Friends of the Gardens report items of news and developments in the Gardens at : shaldonbotanicalgardens.org

 Trees and plants

 365 trees and shrubs were reputed to have been planted but only a few of the originals survive, among them: three fantastic Weeping Beech (Fagus Sylvatica Pendula) specimens which dominate the lawn area around the Italianate gardens, the Strawberry Tree (Arbutus X Andrachnoides) a native of Greece, and the large Monterey Pines (Pinus Radiata).
 More unusual recent plantings include the Maidenhair Tree (Gingko Biloba) and three Tree Ferns (Dicksonia Antarctica).